 “Regulators and governments know this, and there is no reason why the trade finance gap is so large, since we know what the solutions are.

 “If governments are serious about driving the economic recovery and driving SME growth, then they must act to fix the market.”

-The tightening of trade finance credit during the pandemic led to a downward spiral among smaller lenders, whereby access to trade finance was denied for SMEs outside of the lender’s most familiar sectors and territories (figure 3).
+As ADB noted in its report, the tightening of trade finance credit during the pandemic led to a downward spiral among smaller lenders, whereby access to trade finance was denied for SMEs outside of the lenders’ most familiar sectors and territories.

 As Jolyon Ellwood-Russell, partner at British law firm Simmons & Simmons, told TFG: “There is no doubt that, despite the amount of liquidity in the world if we look at bid prices, the concept of disintermediation – whereby banks retrench to their home markets and primary customers – has only accelerated throughout COVID-19.”

-Against the backdrop of an alarming report for global trade finance, Ellwood-Russell said the ADB survey does at least offer one consolation, in that the trade finance gap opens up an opportunity for non-bank lenders, private credit, and other fintechs to lend to SMEs, given that such funding is short-term and self-liquidating.
+Ellwood-Russell added that the ADB survey does at least offer one consolation, in that the trade finance gap opens up an opportunity for non-bank lenders, private credit, and other fintechs to lend to SMEs, given that such funding is short-term, self-liquidating, and in high demand.